 Armstrong: Yes, the surface is fine and powdery.
 I can kick it up loosely with my toe.
 It does adhere in fine layers, like powdered charcoal, to the sole and sides of my boot.
+I only go in a small faction of an inch, maybe an eighth of an inch, but I can see the footprints of my boots and the treads in the fine, sandy particles.
 [109:24:48]

-Narrator: Neil Armstrong experiments with some slight knee bends, then lets go of the Lunar Module--the LM.
+Narrator: Neil Armstrong experiments with some slight knee bends, then lets go of the lunar module--the LM.

-Armstrong: Ah...There seems to be no difficulty in moving around--as we suspected...
-It's absolutely no trouble to walk around...Okay...
-[109:26:16]
+Armstrong: Ah...There seems to be no difficulty in moving around--as we suspected.
+It's even perhaps easier than the simulations of one-sixth g that we performed in the various simulations on the ground.
+It's absolutely no trouble to walk around...